Dan Hellie: Current career

 Hellie is the play-by-play announcer for Tennessee Titans preseason games with fellow NFL Network analyst Charles Davis.
 He also calls NFL games for FOX.
 Hellie regularly calls CFB games for FOX as well.

 On July 11, 2017, Hellie joined former UFC Lightweight Yves Edwards to launch Dana White's Tuesday Night Contender series which aired digitally on UFC Fight Pass.
 Hellie teamed with Snoop Dogg and UFC Hall of Fame Inductee Urijah Faber on the series.

 Hellie is the host of the UFC's official Weigh-In Show, which is done for most pay-per-view events.
 He is joined by Laura Sanko, Daniel Cormier and a special guest analyst.

-Hellie calls West Coast Conference college basketball games in Southern California.
+Hellie also calls college basketball on Fox.

+Since March 2023, Hellie has hosted all Power Slap slap-fighting events alongside Michael Bisping.

 Personal life

 Hellie resides in Manhattan Beach, California, with his wife and their two children.
 In 2008, Hellie presented the commencement speech at his alma mater, Magruder High School.
 Hellie was inducted into the Magruder Athletic Hall of Fame on October 26, 2012.